 As well as the faster and more efficient connection outlined above, the BT Home Hub is now in its fifth generation and incorporates the very latest security features to provide better security for users.
 It also offers impressive range around the home, making it a reliable wireless router.

 Owners also benefit from the Home Hub’s Power Save feature, which switches off wireless internet access when it's not in use.
 This cuts power consumption by more than one-fifth, saving money on electricity bills and providing a greener option.

 The BT Home Hub can be purchased separately but is free when customers sign up for selected packages.
 Compare BT broadband packages at uSwitch now.

 Virgin Media Super Hub

 Virgin Media's Home Hub equivalent, the Super Hub, is built to handle speeds of up to 200Mbps and features the latest wireless N technology.
 Buyers also benefit from a two-year warranty.
 For the inside line on Virgin Media products, head to our Virgin Media deals page.

 Sky Hub cable router

 Sky's 'best-ever' wireless router's selling points include easy and secure set up, Sky Smart Signal technology for the best possible signal, and intelligent power consumption.
 You can compare Sky broadband packages here: Sky broadband.

 Other next-generation routers

 Like BT’s Home Hub, the next-generation routers available with rival providers' broadband products also offer greater performance, improved reliability around the home or office, and better coverage.
 Enhanced routers are usually free with selected packages and can also be purchased separately.

-Visit the uSwitch wireless broadband comparison page for the best deals from UK providers.
+Visit the uSwitch wireless broadband comparison page for our best deals from UK providers.